bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/lectures.md

 ### Week 7: Divide-and-conquer
 _March 6-10_

 What do you do when you want to solve a problem and you don't know where to start?
-Coming up with new algorithms is both an art and a science, and although there are no recipes, there are some techniques that come up frequently.
+Although there are no recipes, there are some techniques that come up frequently.
 We'll spend the next three weeks looking at more problems,  grouped by the technique used to solve them.

 The first technique is __divide-and-conquer__, which solves a problem by dividing the problem into  smaller subproblems and solving them recursively.
 You already saw it  at work in Mergesort.
 This week you'll see more examples of problems that can be  solved via divide-and-conquer, including Karatsuba's integer multiplication and  Strassen's matrix multiplication algorithms.